Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Introduction

 \section{Introduction}

 The implementation of an emerging transportation system with connected automated vehicles (CAVs) enables a novel computational framework to better monitor the transportation network conditions and make optimal operating decisions to improve safety and reduce pollution, energy consumption, and travel delays \cite{Guanetti2018}.
 Recent efforts have reported several optimal control approaches for coordination of CAVs at different traffic scenarios such as on-ramp merging roadways \cite{Ntousakis:2016aa}, roundabouts \cite{Malikopoulos2018a, bakibillah2019optimal}, speed reduction zones \cite{Malikopoulos2018c}, signal-free intersections \cite{Colombo2014,Kim2014,Au2015,Mahbub2019ACC,Malikopoulos2020}, and traffic corridors \cite{Lee2013,mahbub2020decentralized,Beaver2020DemonstrationCity}.
 These approaches have focused on 100\% CAV penetration rates without considering human-driven vehicles (HDVs).
 However, the existence of having a transportation network with a 100\% CAVs is not expected before 2060 \cite{alessandrini2015automatedmixed2060}.
 Therefore, the need for a mathematically robust and tractable control framework considering a \emph{mixed traffic environment} consisting of both CAVs and HDVs is essential.
-To establish an automated transportation system, the presence of HDVs pose significant modeling and control challenges to the CAVs due to the stochastic nature of the human-driving behavior.
-Some approaches reported in the literature \cite{ wan2016optimalmixed} have included car-following models (e.g.,\cite{Gipps1981, wiedemann1974, treiber2013traffic}) while others have been based on reinforcement learning \cite{kreidieh2018dissipating, wu2017framework}.
+In reality, HDVs pose significant modeling and control challenges to the CAVs due to the stochastic nature of the human-driving behavior, often emulated by the car-following models, see \cite{Gipps1981, wiedemann1974, treiber2013traffic}.
+Some approaches reported in the literature \cite{ Malikopoulos2018a,wan2016optimalmixed} have included the car-following models for coordinating CAVs in a mixed environment, while others have been based on reinforcement learning \cite{kreidieh2018dissipating, wu2017framework}.

 In this paper, our research hypothesis is that, since we cannot control the HDVs directly, we can control the CAVs in a way to force the trailing HDVs to form platoons, and thus indirectly control the HDVs.
 In this context, we focus on the problem of vehicle platoon formation in mixed traffic environment by only controlling the CAVs within the network.
 Although the problem of platoon formation has been widely studied for $100 \%$ CAV penetration \cite{zheng2017platooning, dunbar2006distributed, orosz2016connected}, only limited efforts have been reported in the literature for mixed traffic environment.
 Some of these approaches have adopted adaptive cruise control for the CAVs \cite{jin2017fuel_mixplatoon, hajdu2019robust, dollar2021mpc} to maintain platoon stability.